mliew21396/remote-work-u2/week-4/4-group-research-methods/readme.md

 ## Summary
 By now you have had some practice looking through the [Ruby Docs](http://ruby-doc.org/).
 I'm sure you've had some difficulty trying to figure out what methods do and how they work.
-You have probably also seen some people using methods you didn't know existed when you looked through other solutions.
+You have probably also seen some people using methods you didn't know existed.

 In this challenge, each member of your group will have a specific challenge and you will each practice reading through the docs to find existing enumerable methods and use them on `Array`s and `Hash`es.

-Research and test these methods out thoroughly.
+Research and test these methods out.
 You may want to play around with them in IRB to figure out exactly how they work before you can implement them properly.

 You will also want to know a little bit about destructive and non-destructive methods.
 Destructive methods change the original data permanently.
 Non-Destructive methods return new data (like a new array or hash) based on what you're doing, but the original data remains the same.
 For each of these, you will be asked to use destructive or non-destructive methods, so please read the instructions carefully.